ibm-cloud-docs/activity-tracker/ibm-internal-only/enable-AT.md

 # Enabling Activity Tracker
 {: #enable_at}

-**Activity Tracker on LogDNA is not working yet**, but expected soon.
-This document is a preview of how services will onboard once it is working.

 These instructions are a continuation of the [Super Tenant instructions](/docs/services/Activity-Tracker-with-LogDNA/ibm-internal-only/enable-ST.html#enable_st), which must be completed first.

 An IBM service must complete the following steps to begin using Activity Tracker (AT).